FranklinBarto/FranklinBarto/README.md

     </a>
 </p>

-## Jambo!

 ### 👋  I’m @Frankothe196, a software developer, who loves to build things on the web!

-I primarily work as a full stack developer, but I also have a strong involvement in UI/UX, DevOps, and Data Science.
-Currently, I'm actively learning machine learning.
+Primarily, I work as a full stack developer.
+I also have a strong involvement in UI/UX, DevOps, and Data Science.
+Currently, I'm learning AI/ML and some React-Native.

 ---